 /readyz endpoints of the web server managed

 directly by the instance manager.
-They both use Go to connect to the cluster

-and issue a simple query (
+readiness probe issues a simple query (

-;) to verify that the server is ready to accept
+;) to verify that the server is

 The operator supports rolling deployments to minimize the downtime and, if a PostgreSQL cluster is exposed publicly, the Service will load-balance the read-only traffic only to available pods during the initialization or the update.